spoonapps/docs/reference/samples/2-node.md

 - Grab dependencies and start a new container
 - Set up a Node.js web application
-- Create and push an image to Spoonium Hub
+- Create and push an image to Spoon Hub
 - Optional: Automate creation of a Node.js container

 #### Pull dependencies and start a container